nayaabkhan/nayaabkhan.me/meditations/2020-5-9-dealing-with-people.md

 ---

-Learning to deal with people only improves you by creating an invisible shield that you can put up when you want.
+Learning to deal with people only improves you by creating an invisible shield to put up when you want.